SAP-archive/sample-yaas-docs-repository/docu/files/100_Details_ForumAccountStatus.html.md

 * Considerations, limitations, or workarounds that help users make the most of the service.
 Provide this in a separate "Considerations" Details document, also provided in this repository.

 ### Details metadata
-In the metadata for each Details document, you can change the 'title' to any concise, descriptive title.
-The 'type' must remain 'Details'.
+In the metadata at the beginning of each Details document, you can change the **title** value to any concise, descriptive title.
+The value for **type** must remain `Details`.

 ### Example content
 Here is an example of Details-level content for the fictional Forum Accounts service in the imaginary **Forums** package: